How Does an LLC Owner Get Paid?

 How does LLC membership work?

 As a member of an LLC, either a single member or one of multiple members in the business, you are a business owner, not an employee of your company.
+You don't receive a paycheck.
+Instead, each member has a capital account, which is the member's share of the ownership of the LLC (shown as owner's equity on the business balance sheet).

 In most cases, when you become a member, either when the LLC is formed or later, you will need to contribute money to this account.
 When you need money, you draw out (take a distribution from) your capital account.